Whistleblower Exposes the Real Puppet Masters Controlling the State Department and Plans for Gaza

 South Sudan.

-And so that appears somewhere in the the press.
+And so that appears somewhere in the press.
+Appears somewhere in the past.

 I said, we do not support forced displacement.